-The network will help cities and counties identify and implement reforms that make a difference in the lives of low-income residents and are feasible for government to implement.
-Our long-term goal is to create a cohort of cities and counties that are acting as national leaders by creating models of innovative and effective reforms and inspiring localities across the country to do the same.
+Cities & Counties for Fine and Fee Justice identifies and implements reforms that will make a difference in the lives of low-income residents and are feasible for government to implement.
+Our long-term goal is to create a cohort of cities and counties that act as national leaders by implementing models of innovative and effective reforms; inspiring localities across the country to follow in their footsteps.

-San Francisco County, CA eliminated all county-imposed criminal justice fees in 2018 and moved to discharge $33 million in criminal justice debt owed by more than 21,000 people.
+The City and County of San Francisco, CA was the first in the country to eliminate all county-imposed criminal justice fees in 2018 and moved to discharge $33 million in criminal justice debt owed by more than 21,000 people.
 This effort was led by network partner Financial Justice Project, based in the San Francisco Treasurer’s office, which has been a trailblazer in fines and fees reform since 2016.
-San Francisco also made jail phone calls free, ended commissary markups, reduced boot and tow fees for low-income residents, reformed payment plans for parking tickets, and implemented ability-to-pay determinations for traffic fines and fees.
+San Francisco also cut tow and boot fees in half for low-income residents, reformed payment plans for parking tickets, implemented ability-to-pay determinations for traffic fines and fees, made jail phone calls free, and ended jail store/commissary markups.
+The City also took action to provide fine and fee relief during the COVID-19 crisis.
 A full list of San Francisco fines and fees reforms is available here, as well as a guide to fine and fee discounts for low-income San Franciscans.

 Alameda County, CA’s Board of Supervisors voted unanimously to eliminate criminal justice administrative fees in 2019, including fees charged for a public defender, monthly probation supervision fees, and several others.